nwthomas/website/client/constants/blogs/debounce-versus-throttle.md

 }
 ```

-This `callback` function is what will eventually be called by our `debounce` function (and is the root action we want performed exactly **once** for any group of attempted calls to it).
+This code has more to do with TypeScript than learning about our `debounce` function, so let's move on (although you can read more about TypeScript [here](https://www.nathanthomas.dev/blog/becoming-a-typescript-badass)).

+This `callback` function we're taking in as a function parameter is what we're going to `debounce`!
+Nice, right?

 Next, we have this line of code which will track a `timeoutId`: